uaanchorage/GSoC/README.md

 **Required Skills:** Python is proposed as the programming language.
 However, students can also propose their preferred alternative programming language and frameworks.
 Prior experience developing on Ethereum is a plus.

 **Code Challenge:** Prior experience in Python (or the proposed alternative language) and, preferably, Ethereum blockchain through established coding examples.
-Students are expected to establish their experience with Blockchain technologies and architecting and programming them through previous projects - ideally through their respective GitHub repository (or similar code repositories).
+Students are expected to establish their experience with Blockchain technologies in architecting and programming them through previous projects - ideally through their respective GitHub repository (or similar code repositories).

 **Source Code:** https://github.com/bio-block/healthy (New Project).